hrp/Subwrap/Readme.md

 It must have something to do with something in the .svn directories not matching up the way that svn expects.

-Anyway, the <tt>svn fix_out_of_date_commit_state</tt> command attempts to automate most of that process for you.
+Anyway, the `svn fix_out_of_date_commit_state` command attempts to automate most of that process for you.

 ##Bash command completion

-If you want command completion for the svn subcommands (and I don't blame you if you don't -- the default command completion is <i>much faster</i> and already gives you completion for filenames!), just add this line to your <tt>~/.bashrc</tt> :
+If you want command completion for the svn subcommands (and I don't blame you if you don't -- the default command completion is <i>much faster</i> and already gives you completion for filenames!), just add this line to your `~/.bashrc` :

   complete -C /usr/bin/command_completion_for_subwrap -o default svn